Coddiction-101/Coddiction-101/README.md

 * 🌍  Madhyapradesh, India
 * ✉️  You can contact me at [gulshansays333@gmail.com](mailto:gulshansays333@gmail.com)
-* 🧠  I'm currently learning JavaScript
+* 🧠  I'm currently grinding the 30 days of consitent coding.

 <p align="left">